Liquidity & Credit & Execution & Operations

 • Clear reporting to resolve disputes and monitor quality

-2) Eligibility and onboarding reality
+2) Eligibility and Onboarding Reality

 The biggest difference between PB and PoP is accessibility.
 Many brokers assume a PB relationship is a product they can buy.
 In reality, it is often a relationship you qualify for.